Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Basic_UAN_Configuration.md

 The UAN roles in `site.yml` are required and must not be removed, with exception of `uan_ldap` if the site is using some other method of user authentication.
 The `uan_ldap` may also be skipped by setting the value of `uan_ldap_setup` to `no` in a `group_vars` or `host_vars` configuration file.
 Configuration of this layer is made in the `uan-config-management` VCS repository.

-### COS (playbook: cos-application-after.yml)
+### Final COS Layer (cos-application-last)

-This CFS Layer runs the following roles from the `cos-config-management` VCS repository.
+This CFS Layer uses the playbook `cos-application-after.yml` and runs the following roles from the `cos-config-management` VCS repository.
 Any configuration changes needed for these roles must be made in the `group_vars` or `host_vars` subdirectories of that repository.

 The following Ansible roles are run during UAN image configuration: